inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/algorithmic-justice-league-overview-pdf-article.md

 link: "https://www.ajl.org/learn-more"
 keywords: []
 learnTags: ["ethics","fairness","bias","basicAI","notForProfit"]
-summary: |-
-  An overview of how AI systems are developed and how the harmful use of AI systems can be prevented.
+summary: "An overview of how AI systems are developed and how the harmful use of AI systems can be prevented. "
 ---